The Great British Bake Off: Broadcast and personnel changes

 On 17 August 2010, the first episode of The Great British Bake Off was shown on BBC Two.
 It stayed on BBC Two for four years, grew in popularity and became the most popular programme on that channel.
 In its fifth series it was moved to BBC One where it stayed for three years.
 It was the most-watched programme on British television in 2015 and 2016.
 Following extended negotiations, Love Productions announced that the seventh series of the show would be the last broadcast by the BBC.
 On 12 September 2016, Love agreed to a three-year deal to broadcast the show on Channel 4.
 Despite the move, BBC Studios retains global distribution and format rights to the series except in North America and are set for renewal in 2028.

 Giedroyc and Perkins subsequently announced that they would not be returning when the show moved to its new network.
 On 22 September 2016, Berry announced that she would also be leaving the show when it moved to Channel 4, while Hollywood later announced he would stay.
 In March 2017, it was announced that Prue Leith would join Hollywood as a judge, while Noel Fielding and Sandi Toksvig would take over as presenters.
 After 3 years presenting the show, Toksvig announced her departure in 2020, and was replaced by Matt Lucas.
 On 6 December 2022, Lucas announced that he would be leaving the show after three series.
 On 17 March 2023, it was confirmed that Alison Hammond would replace Lucas as a presenter.
+On 21 January 2026 Prue Leith announced her departure in an Instagram post.
+Nigella Lawson was confirmed to be her replacement on 26 January.